pesto-students/sai-karthik-j-sairamin/Week-11/link_shortener_deployed/README.md

 ### Step 2 :

-Browse to the project directory.
+Browse to the project directory "link_shortener" using `cd link_shortener`

 ### Step 3 :